Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/crop_modifications.rst

     value crop out of production in order to keep the high value crop in production.
 If you know that limited amounts of the low value crop will go out of production, or want to test the impact of a smaller reduction in the low value crop to free up resources for the higher value crop, then setting a low-end limit on that crop's crop area restriction limits the model's ability to remove it from production.
+Crop area restrictions are not used in the :ref:`nonirrigated lands model <NonIrrigatedDoc>`.

 Crop area restrictions should be used with care.
 Since they create a hard constraint in the model, misconfiguration of these constraints can lead to infeasible model runs.
 For example, setting all crops to a minimum crop area restriction of 100% while reducing resource availability such as water or land is likely to result in an infeasible model run since the model will not be able to take crops out of production to satisfy model conditions.

+For a table showing which parameters apply in the irrigated and the nonirrigated models, please see :ref:`ModelsAvailableDoc`.

 .. seealso::